exterior apartment building

 Share:

-Real estate investing can be approached several different ways.
-There is an array of strategies that vary in regard to potential profit and property management requirements.
-For a real estate investor who prioritizes simple property management and high cash flow, a fourplex is a great option.
+You can approach real estate investing in several ways, choosing among various strategies to generate profits from different investment property types.
+A fourplex is a valuable option for a real estate investor who prioritizes simple property management and high cash flow.
 These properties are known for their relatively low entry price and high cash flow, but is buying one worth the investment?
-Here, we will explain the concept of a fourplex and what you should know before you invest in one.

 What Is A Fourplex?

-A fourplex is a multifamily home typically designed to house four separate families under one roof.
-The multifamily units can be side by side or stacked on top of each other, but typically, they’re a combination of both.
-In a standard fourplex, each residence has its own entrance, kitchen and bathrooms, although there may be a common foyer or entryway.
+A fourplex is a multifamily home that typically houses four families under one roof.
+The layout can be side by side or stacked on top of each other.
+Typically, they’re a combination of both.
+Each residence has its own entrance, kitchen and bathrooms in a standard fourplex, but tenants may share a common foyer or entryway.

 See What You Qualify For